aimee-mcneil-melville/ToDo-Full-Stack/packages/sweet-as-beers-rtk/README.md

 }
 ```

 Now we should have a sense of what our reducers will be creating.
-But before we start building our slices, take this time to create the store (in store.js) and wrap our `<App>` with the `<Provider>` in `client/index.js`.
+But before we start building our slices, take this time to create the store (in store.ts) and wrap our `<App>` with the `<Provider>` in `client/index.ts`.

 **Note:** Redux Toolkit automatically sets up the Redux Dev Tools for us to use in our browser.